NaughtyRider/CasperDeploy/e2e/cep47/readme.md

 ## Finalize
 Parameter you need to provide
-- Deploy Amount: The amount we need to give for run bid event
+- Deploy Amount: The amount we need to give for run this event